ganchinyao/ibkr-portfolio-tracker/README.md

 Note: Ensure you've obtained a random string for the `CRON_SECRET` environment variable.
 This secret is checked against incoming requests.
 If there is a mismatch, the request will not be processed.
 This ensures only the Vercel cron job is authorized to trigger the `POST` request in `api/cron`.

+## License

+MIT License.
+See [LICENSE](LICENSE) for more information.

+## Disclaimer

+This software is provided as is, without warranty of any kind.
+The author(s) and contributor(s) will not be liable for any damages, loss of profits, or any other kind of loss while using this software.

+Use of this software is at your own risk and discretion.
+Users accept responsibility for configuring the software suitably and understanding the implications of its use.

+The provided APIs can include sensitive data; it is the responsibility of the user to secure and protect this data in transmission or storage.
+It is strongly recommended to audit all data and information for personal or private use.

+This software is not endorsed by, directly affiliated with, or sponsored by Interactive Brokers (IBKR) or any other companies mentioned in this documentation.
+All company, product and service names used are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement.